 Amy C. Riggs

-Amy C. Hwang studies the art of China.
-She is interested in reconstructing the circumstances of the production of works of art.
-Amy’s dissertation examines the four extant images of fulling cloth (the pounding of raw silk or fabric) before the mid-13th century—on a stone vessel, a tomb mural, and two handscrolls—with a focus on Mou Yi’s 1240 handscroll and its cultural biography.
+Amy’s dissertation examines the four extant images of fulling cloth (the pounding of raw silk or fabric) made in China before the mid-thirteenth century—on a stone vessel, a tomb mural, and two handscroll paintings—with a focus on Mou Yi’s 1240 handscroll and its afterlife.

 “Imperial Treasures in the Hands of a Ming Merchant: Xiang Yuanbian’s Collection,” in Early Modern Merchants as Collectors (Visual Culture in Early Modernity), ed.
 Christina M. Anderson (Routledge, December 2016).